-- 6.5.1 The Combined Authority's Monitoring and Evaluation Framework sets out when and how programmes and projects are reported. - 6.5.2 Project managers are responsible for identifying, at the initiation stage, what their project is to deliver.
-All projects must have a logic model created to detail this and more information can be found in the Monitoring & Evaluation Framework. - 6.5.3 Evaluation plans are created when the project is nearing the construction/delivery phase and will be proportionate and in line with the latest government department guidance where relevant.
-For example, all transport schemes (over £5m) will follow Monitoring and Evaluation Guidance for Local Authority Major Schemes.
+- 6.5.1 As agreed with Government, the Combined Authority's approach to monitoring and evaluation is set out in a separate detailed Monitoring & Evaluation Framework document, which is updated and submitted for review by Government annually. - 6.5.2 Project managers are responsible for identifying, at the initiation stage, what their project is to deliver.
+All projects must have a logic model created which details both the outputs and the outcomes that the project will achieve.
+This logic model is then used as the basis on which to plan monitoring and evaluation activity. - 6.5.3 Evaluation plans are created when the project is nearing the construction/delivery phase and will be proportionate and in line with the latest government department guidance where relevant.
+For example, all transport schemes (over

-- 6.6.1.
-The Combined Authority will identify the projects that will be subject to a more detailed evaluation.
-The level of evaluation will depend on the following questions: - A) Is the project funded through Investment funding (in the CPCAs' case the core agreement with central government to devolve £20m per year over 30 years) or Transforming Cities Funding.
-If so, it is subject to the agreed independent national evaluation framework. - B) Is the project funded through other streams and identified as being 'key' in terms of the expected benefits to be achieved.
-If so, it is subject to a full independent evaluation commissioned by the CPCA. - C) Is the project identified as one where significant learning is available that would help to inform future policy making either locally or nationally.
+- £5m) will follow Monitoring and Evaluation Guidance for Local Authority Major Schemes.
+The draft plans are created by the project manager and then consulted upon with the Analysis & Evaluation Manger and the Project Management Office (who own the M&E Framework and ensure consistency and quality of plans).
+Plans are then signed off as per the governing arrangements for that specific project. - 6.5.4 The Combined Authority has a varied level of evaluation depending on the nature of each project.
+As per the Combined Authority's Monitoring & Evaluation Framework, this will depend on the following questions: - A1) Is the project funded through Investment (Gainshare) funding (in the CPCAs' case the core agreement with central government to devolve £20m per year over 30 years) or Transforming Cities Funding.
+If so, it is subject to the agreed independent national evaluation framework processes. - A2) Is the project funded through other streams and identified as being 'key' in terms of the expected benefits to be achieved.
+If so, it is subject to a full independent evaluation commissioned by the CPCA locally. - B) Is the project identified as one where significant learning is available that would help to inform future policy making either locally or nationally.
 This will include projects that are innovative or considered 'pilots'.
-If so evaluation work in this case would be either be commissioned independently or carried out locally within the public sector. - D) Other projects not included above would be subject to minimal 'selfevaluation' based on submitted business cases.
-The funding partner may be responsible for this.
+If so evaluation work in this case would either be commissioned independently or carried out locally within the public sector. - C) Other projects not included above would be subject to minimal 'self-evaluation' based on submitted business cases.
+The funding partner may be responsible for this. - 6.5.5 As part of funding conditions, there are national evaluation frameworks for Investment Fund (Gainshare) and Transforming Cities.
+The purpose of the Investment Fund evaluation is to provide evidence on the impact of the funds in delivery local growth outcomes to inform the first Gateway Review in early 2021.
+The focus of the evaluation is on interventions that have been approved formally and where Investment Expenditure has incurred within the first Gateway Review.
+The framework for Transforming Cities is looking at the collective impact of similar schemes across the whole of England and Wales. - 6.5.6 Evaluation progress to date for the projects/programmes identified as level A-C above can be found in figure 6 of the Monitoring & Evaluation Framework. - 6.5.7 The choice of evaluation type/approach should be based on the policy's underlying theory or logic model and stated objectives.

-7. Measuring Success - Realising the Benefits
+6. Measuring Success - Realising the Benefits